Proof of Language Proficiency

 CILS (Certificato d' Italiano como Lingua Straniera)

-In addition to the proofs of language proficiency listed above, other language certificates may be accepted as an alternative to the Language Certificate if they:
+In addition to the language certificates mentioned above, other language certificates may be accepted as an alternative to the Language Certificate, if they:

-- reflect your current level of knowledge and are not older than two years at the time of application (cut-off date),
+- reflect your current language proficiency and are no older than two years as of the application date,

-- are based on the levels of the Common European Framework of Reference for Languages,
+- are based on the CEFR language levels like the Language Certificate, or

-- are issued on the basis of a language test designed for this purpose and the test was conducted under supervision.
-A mere confirmation of participation in a language course does not suffice!
+- are issued as part of a designated language test that was conducted under supervision.
+A certificate of mere participation in a language course is not sufficient.

-- The achievement of a level of the Framework must be indicated clearly.
+- The level of the CEFR reached by the applicant must be indicated clearly.

-Therefore, confirmations of the participation in language courses, scores in the Abitur, international school or university diplomas, GMAT scores, certificates of stays abroad etc. can not be accepted.
-Thank you for your understanding.
+Therefore, certificates for completed language courses, Abitur results, international school or university diplomas, GMAT scores, proof of study or school stays abroad, etc., cannot be accepted.
+We appreciate your understanding.